The aim of the project is to” Fabricating Of Multipurpose Agriculture Cutter”

 Photo voltaic principles:

 The photovoltaic effect can also occur when two photons are absorbed simultaneously in a process called effect.
 The photovoltaic effect is the creation of voltage or electric current in a material upon exposure to light and is a physical and chemical phenomenon., the electrons present in the valence band absorb energy and, being excited, jump to the conduction band and become free.
 The chemical bonds of the material are vital for the process to work, as crystallized atoms are ionized and create a chemical electric imbalance, driving the electrons.
-The standard and obvious photovoltaic effect is directly related to the photoelectric effect, though they are different processes.
+The standard and obvious photovoltaic effect are directly related to the photoelectric effect, though they are different processes.
 When the sunlight or any other light is incident upon a material surface These highly excited, non-thermal electrons diffuse, and some reach a junction where they are accelerated into a different material by a built-in potential (Galvani potential).
 This generates an electromotive force, and thus some of the light energy is converted into electric energy.

 A solar cell consists of